 Today, within a few days of reaching my destination, Santiago de Compostela, I am reminded by Mary Oliver’s words that there are things I cannot reach.
 During an earlier waxing iteration of my dream to walk a Camino, within a few months I suddenly, inexplicably knew the timing, a year hence, would not work.
 Not until the beginning of that year, when I discovered that the cathedral would be closed for extensive renovations, and that all pilgrims’ services would be shunted off to other local parishes, did I have my explanation.
 While the journey would be significant so, too, for me, would be the destination, standing inside the cathedral, where thousands of pilgrims have gathered for hundreds of years, marking their arrival in ceremony and ritual.

 Where does the temple begin?
 Where does it end?

-How is the temple in that ancient square the metaphor for the one residing inside me?
+How is the ancient cathedral in that ancient square the metaphor for the one residing inside me?

 The answers to these questions and more -yet unknown, unspoken – will come…closer…cordially.
 Or perhaps they are never to be reached.